Blockstream/gdk/docs/source/gdk-json.rst

                newest generated addresses are returned.
 If present, the "last_pointer" value from the resulting :ref:`previous-addresses` should then be given, until sufficient pages have been fetched or the "last_pointer" key is not present indicating all addresses have been fetched.
+:is_internal: Singlesig only.
+Whether or not the user key belongs to the internal chain.